ArnaudBuchholz/gpf-cypher/README.md

 *File* represents the result of source cyphered with different keys

-**INITIAL SCREEN**
+**DISPLAY SCREEN**

-Source is displayed as HTML, the header of the page shows two buttons and the license.
+Source is displayed as HTML, the header of the page shows a toolbar.
 By default, the source is this file.

 Buttons are:
-(EDIT) Edit source
-(FILE) Open file / Drop file target
-(INFO) Display the about box

-1. Click on (PEN): go to SOURCE SCREEN
+(EDIT) go to SOURCE SCREEN

-2. Click on (FILE) or Drag and Drop on it, go to KEY DEFINITION

-3. Click on (INFO): go to INFO SCREEN
+(FILE) Open file / Drop file target to go to KEY SCREEN (INFO) go to INFO SCREEN

 (Loading source means load file and de-cypher with no key)